CiscoTestAutomation/pyats-image-builder/README.md

 Three main directories are created when building the image:
 - `$WORKSPACE` is where all user specified files and repositories are stored.
-It is also the working directory when running the docker image.
+It is also the working directory when running the Docker image.
 - `$WORKSPACE/installation` is where files related to the building of the image are stored.
 There is a copy of the yaml file used to create an image named `build.yaml`, and the entrypoint script for starting a Docker container.